-Contingency planning on a business transformation project often feels like a Catch-22: people don’t want to do contingency planning because there’s a superstition that admitting that there exist key risks that can impact their go-live or business ramp-up will somehow bring them about.
+Contingency planning on a business transformation project often feels like a Catch-22: people don’t want to do contingency planning because there’s a superstition in admitting that the best laid plans could fail or that there are actual risks that can impact the go-live or business ramp-up.

 But by not coming up with contingency plans, those very same ignored risks are only more likely to have a major impact at go-live.
 Keeping in mind the uncomfortable truism of Murphy’s Law that anything that can go wrong inevitably will, it’s generally a better approach to be over-prepared and underwhelmed rather than be under-prepared and overwhelmed.

-Issues will inevitably arise that end up impacting or even slowing down certain aspects of business operations.
+Issues will inevitably arise that end up impacting or even slowing down certain aspects of business operations or project progress.
 At that point, it’s too late to plan for contingencies because they’ve already happened and all you have left is improvisation and heroics.
 But there is a better way.

 An Illustration: How Contingency Plans Work in Action

 Here’s an example of how effective a contingency plan can be at mitigating issues.